t-kadre/EduCollab/README.md

 ## Future Updates
 Planned updates include:
-- Enhanced AI-driven spam detection.
-- Real-time collaboration tools.
+- Implementation of wish-list including liked projects, courses, and profiles.
+- AI based doubt solving.
 - Integration with educational resources and APIs.
 - Mobile app enhancements for better user engagement.

 ## Different Pages
-- **Project Showcase:** Detailed view of projects with multimedia support.
+- **Project Showcase:** Detailed view of projects with comments and rating support.
 - **Profile Page:** Where students can showcase their skills and projects.
-- **Chatroom:** Chat with other studentts on collaborated projects.
+- **Chatroom:** Chat with other students on collaborated projects.
 - **Course Review Page:** For sharing and reading course reviews.
 - **Doubts Page:** A platform for asking for help and sharing knowledge.

 ## Features
-- Multimedia support for project showcasing.
 - Rating and feedback system for projects.
 - Ask-for-help functionality.
 - Course review system.